Last updated on October 6th, 2020 at 12:02 pm

 OMAD is the extreme case of intermittent fasting and its fairly difficult to incorporate as well.
 But, good things come to those who are willing to pay for it.

 We all know about the weight loss effects of intermittent fasting, but how exactly it happens?

 Eating 3-5 meals a day keeps your blood sugar level up and your body glycogen levels are always full.
-Feeding several times throughout the day signifies our metabolism goes through series of breaking down carbohydrates and turning them into blood sugar.
-Eventually, it is used for energy or stored in cells for later.

 Intermittent fasting breaks the continuous supply of energy through glycogen, hence it forces the body to use stored fat into energy which leads to fat loss.

 Fat loss with 16:8 fasting